Noah Rod: International play

 Rod represented the Swiss National junior team at multiple tournaments.
 The first time he was selected to play for Switzerland men's national team, was during the 2016 Deutschland Cup.

 Rod won silver with Switzerland at the 2018 IIHF World Championship in Denmark.
 He appeared in all 10 games of the tournament (0 point).
 The next year, Rod was also named to the team for the 2019 IIHF World Championship in Slovakia.

 Personal life

 Rod is the son of former National League player Jean-Luc Rod who spent most of his career with HC Fribourg-Gottéron.

-His brother, Julien, is currently playing with the Drummondville Voltigeurs of the Quebec Major Junior Hockey League (QMJHL).
+His brother, Julien, is currently under contract with HC Fribourg-Gottéron in the Swiss U20 league.